VU-Cog-Sci/exptools2/README.md

 But what do this `1` and `2` refer to in the `phase_durations` argument?
 This depends on the `timing` argument!
 The `timing` argument can take two values: either `'seconds'` (the default) or `'frames'`.
 So, settings `phase_durations` to `(1, 2)` and `timing` to `'seconds'` will show phase zero for 1 second and phase one for two seconds.
 If you would set `timing` to `'frames'`, however, it will show phase zero for 1 frame and phase one to 2 frames -- the exact duration in seconds, here, thus depends on the specific framerate of your monitor!
 Technically, the `'frames'` method should be more accurate in terms of duration, *assuming that you don't drop any frames during your experiment*.
 Use this method if timing/stimulus onsets are *absolutely* crucial (like in EEG/MEG experiments or subliminal/unconscious/masking tasks).

 #### The `phase_names` and `parameters` arguments
 The `phase_names` and `parameters` arguments have to do with logging your trial-information.
 They are optional, but serve to make your logfile more information/more complete.
+Basically, `exptools` will log each phase of every trial separately.
+So every phase will be logged as a separate row in your logfile (in addition to responses by the participant, which will also get their own row).
+By default, the logfile contains a column called `event_type`, which will by default be `"stim"` for every phase.
+But if you want to give every phase a separate name, you can assign a tuple (or list) of strings to `phase_names`, e.g., `phase_names=('word', 'fix')` for our `StroopTrial`.

+The `parameters` argument servers a similar function.
+The argument, which should be a dictionary, allows you to add extra information to your logfile for that trial.
+For our `StroopTrial`, this could for example be the `condition` (i.e., either `"congruent"` or `"incongruent"`).

 ### The `PylinkEyetrackerSession` class